Pritam0018/Hand-Number-Detection/README.md

-# Hand-Number-Detection Usinng OPENCV and CNN.
+# Hand-Number-Detection Using OPENCV and CNN.